hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 #### Interview

-Get to know the users through the lens of an expert in the field. **(Expert opinion)**.
-This **accelerates and deepens understanding** of users.
-Regarding structure, semi-structured interview were chosen to provide a balance between quantitative and focused discussion and qualitative findings.
+Get to know the users through the lens of an expert in the field.
+(Expert opinion).
+This accelerates and deepens understanding of users.
+Regarding structure, semi-structured interviews were chosen to provide a balance between quantitative data collection and qualitative discussions.
+Audio of each interview is recorded when interviewee provides consent and when the context allows it.

 #### Observation

-In addition to the expert opinion gathered during interviews, observation of the users provides a better **understanding of their context of use, challenges and needs**.
+In addition to the expert opinion gathered during interviews, observation of the users provides a better understanding of their context of use, challenges and needs.
+The observation is performed directly when children are in a session of social cognition therapy.

 #### Persona

-This tool helps **focus user gathered information** into a concise representation.
-Personas can be used to **prioritize requirements** according to user's needs and goals as well as to **avoid unnecessary features**.
-Additionally, **non-funcional requirements** may be present in instances of this tool.
-Regarding structure, the following characteristics are considered for a persona.
+This tool helps focus user gathered information into a concise representation.
+Personas can be used to prioritize requirements according to user's needs and goals as well as to avoid discussion and implementation of unnecessary features.
+Additionally, key non-funcional requirements may be present in instances of this tool.
+Regarding structure, the following characteristics are considered for a persona:

 | Characteristic | Description and provided value |
 |---|---|